Bob Holman: Mouth Almighty/ Mercury Records

-This venture was revived in 1996 as Mouth Almighty Records under the auspices of Mercury Records.
+In 1996, Holman, Sekou Sundiata, and Bill Adler co-founded Mouth Almighty Records under the auspices of Mercury Records.
 Over the course of the next three years the label released 18 titles, including recordings by the Last Poets, Allen Ginsberg, and Sekou Sundiata, two CDs of short fiction from The New Yorker magazine, and a two-CD set of readings of Edgar Allan Poe produced by Hal Willner.
 Mouth Almighty's four-CD box set of readings by William Burroughs, produced by the poet John Giorno, was nominated for a Grammy Award in 1999.

 In 1997, the Mouth Almighty slam team, coached by Holman, won the National Poetry Slam.

 In 1998 Mouth Almighty released Holman's own "In With the Out Crowd," produced by Hal Willner.

 "United States of Poetry"

 In 1996 Holman, director Mark Pellington, and producer Joshua Blum teamed up to create "The United States of Poetry," a critically acclaimed five-part PBS television series.
 The program featured over 60 poets, rappers, cowboy poets, American Sign Language poets and Slammers.
 In a review for The New York Times, John J. O'Connor wrote, "Wandering all over the map, geographical and literary, 'The United States of Poetry' unabashedly celebrates the Word.
 These days, that's downright courageous."
 Identified as "the brainchild of Bob Holman," the series is described as "an excellent presentation of 20th Century poetry" on the website of the Academy of American Poets.

 The television series was accompanied into the market-place by a book and a soundtrack recording.
 The book, published by Abrams Books, was co-edited by Holman, Pellington, and Blum, with an introduction by Holman.

 The soundtrack, underscored with music by tomandandy, was issued by Mouth Almighty Records.
 In a review for 'The New York Times', Stephen Holden wrote, "The [soundtrack] illustrates how thoroughly the lines between literature and popular culture have dissolved over the last 40 years."